ConnectedHumber/MQTT/Subscriber/README.md

 ```
 {"dev":"devname","temp":25.4,"PM25":15.8,"PM10":10.1,"humidity":60.0,"pressure":1024.00,"timestamp":"YYY-MM-DD HH:MM:SS"}
 ```
+GPS coords are also accepted using keys 'lat' and 'long'

 All except "dev" are optional but it is pointless to send no data.
 The device name must be registered otherwise messages are logged and ignored.
 Capitalisation matters.